 Using Call Tracking to Optimize PPC Campaigns

 The many features of call tracking allows businesses to get a better idea of where to spend their ad dollars.
 How so?
 If you know where your calls are coming from, you can better allocate your budget to improve ROI.
 By seeing firsthand which keywords, sources and ads are generating the most interest, you’ll have a better idea of which PPC campaigns deliver the greatest success for your business.
-We even offer a Google Adwords Call Tracking integration to make things easier for you.
+We even offer a Google Ads Call Tracking integration to make things easier for you.

 Interested in learning more?
 Contact CallRail today to learn more about how Google Ads and call tracking go hand in hand.